The money model

 |---|---|---|

-buy | The acquisition rate — what a user pays per credit when buying. | ~120 credits / USD ($0.00833) |
+buy | The acquisition rate: what a user pays per credit when buying. | ~120 credits / USD ($0.00833) |

-par | The redemption/backing rate — a credit's cash-out floor, and the value the backing check holds real USD against. | ~200 credits / USD ($0.005) |
+par | The redemption/backing rate: a credit’s cash-out floor, and the value the backing check holds real USD against. | ~200 credits / USD ($0.005) |

-payout | The creator settlement rate — what an earned credit converts to USD at.
+payout | The seller settlement rate: what an earned credit converts to USD at.
 Equals par. | ~200 credits / USD ($0.005) |

 Walk a $10 purchase through: it becomes 1,200 credits.
-Of those, $6.00 (1,200 × par) is set aside as backing, and $4.00 is the platform's to keep.
-And because payout = par, a credit a creator earns is worth exactly the dollars reserved for it.
+Of those, $6.00 (1,200 × par) is set aside as backing, and $4.00 is the platform’s to keep.
+And because payout = par, a credit a seller earns is worth exactly the dollars reserved for it.

 The invariant: buy ≥ par ≥ payout

-How the spread is enforced — not a separate fee
+How the spread is enforced

 What relies on it

-- Accounts and double-entry — every posting is a balanced set of
+- Accounts and double-entry: every posting is a balanced set of

 Legs whose amounts net to zero in each currency.
-TheAmountguards keep a posting from mixing currencies on one line. - Solvency — the backing check values spendable credits in USD at
+TheAmountguards keep a posting from mixing currencies on one line. - Solvency: the backing check values spendable credits in USD at

 parto confirm trust cash covers them. - The

-Ratesport — suppliesbuy/par/payout; top-up and the payout saga read it. - The
+Ratesport suppliesbuy/par/payout; top-up and the payout saga read it. - The

-FeePolicyport — the marketplace fee and recipient split, the only withholding outside the buy-par spread.
+FeePolicyport: the marketplace fee and recipient split, the only withholding outside the buy-par spread.